tlwilliams895/gis-devops/docs/_sources/week02/spring-application/index.rst.txt

 Towards the bottom of your file you should find a separate dependencies section.
 It should already have implementation, runtimeOnly, and testImplementation statements, we don't want to change those.

-We just want to add the following two statements.
+We just want to add the following three statements.

 .. sourcecode:: console
    :caption: Add dependencies